 Margaret Todd Senior Center

-The Margaret Todd Center is a program of the City of Novato Parks, Recreation and Community Services Department.
-The Center offers enrichment and fitness courses, special events, specialty groups, game groups, senior services, information and referral as well as multiple on-going activities.
+As a program of the City of Novato, the center offers enrichment and fitness courses, special events, specialty groups, game groups, senior services, information and referral as well as multiple on-going activities.

 Marguerita C. Johnson Senior Center